 Degrees that are focused primarily on Chemistry are not accepted.

 If you do not offer an acceptable first degree, we will consider either a second undergraduate degree in a relevant discipline or a taught Masters qualification in a biomedical science discipline (only).
-This must be completed and a Merit result achieved.
-The result of the first degree will still be factored in to our process.
+This must be completed and a minimum result of 2:1 or Merit must have been achieved.
+We will score the result from the first undergraduate degree.

 Applicants with higher degrees (MSc, PhD) do not normally receive advantage in the selection process (except, see 'Consideration of Skills Development' below) but are required to complete any postgraduate qualification successfully.
 If you are undertaking a higher degree, you are required to have completed all components of the assessment process (including receiving formal approval of corrections for a Masters or PhD thesis) before the end of August of the same application cycle

 For non-UK degrees, we must have unequivocal evidence that your result places you at a level at least equivalent to the threshold degree requirement for a UK degree.

 We expect that no more than five years will elapse between the most recent and relevant qualification and the start date of the course.
 We will waive this requirement for anyone whose:

 - Full-time employment involves clinical work with substantive responsibility for patient management (we will not waive the requirement for a role as a Health Care Assistant, for example)

 - Full-time work or study requires substantial links with the science basis of medicine (we will not waive the requirement for a role as a technician, for example).